 At (children’s) birthday parties, it is almost compulsory to serve a giant brunsviger cake shaped like a boy or a girl and decorated with liquorice, wine gums and other sweets.
 And revellers returning home from town in the small hours of the morning often knock on the door of their local baker so they can take home a warm, freshly baked brunsviger to munch on before hitting the sheets.

-Every year, this peerless pastry is celebrated on 11 October, which has been named “Brunsviger Day”.
+Every year, this peerless pastry is celebrated on thursday in week 41, which has been named “Brunsviger Day”.
 On this date, enthusiasts all over Fyn compete to bake the best brunsviger and everyone eats at least one!

 You may be lucky enough to spot brunsviger cakes in bakeries in other parts of Denmark, but it is only on Fyn that you can be sure of finding them in every self-respecting bakery.
 And if there aren’t any on the shelves, that’s because they have already sold out.